Gold is the traditional safe haven in volatile markets. But silver prices tend to rise even faster on a percentage basis – and so do silver stocks.

 Best-Performing Silver Stock #4: MAG Silver (MAG)

 When it comes to silver plays, sometimes smaller is better.
 MAG Silver (MAG) is one such example.
 It’s not much of a miner yet, so the company has much to prove before becoming a big player in the industry.
 Yet it’s an advanced stage development and exploration company and has given investors above-average returns in past silver bull markets.
-The stock, which trades on the NYSE, has rallied nearly 60% from its March correction low and is showing signs of building a new intermediate-term uptrend.
+The stock, which trades on the NYSE, has rallied 21% from its March correction low and is showing signs of building a new intermediate-term uptrend following a big August dip.
 MAG’s main focus and asset is the Juanicipio Project located in the Fresnillo Silver Trend in Mexico, the world’s premier silver mining camp, and MAG intends to use the net proceeds to fund exploration and development of this project.
 MAG is a bit speculative since its bull story is predicated on the Juanicipio mine meeting the firm’s expectations and becoming highly productive.
 But with an estimated 19-year mine life, all-in sustaining costs of around $5.75 per ounce of silver (versus current prices of $28 per ounce) and institutional forecasts for MAG to generate free cash flow of $120 million per year over the first five years once milling for the Juanicipio mine is fully operational, the potential for future growth is immense.

 Best-Performing Silver Stock #3: Wheaton Precious Metals (WPM)